GenericMappingTools/gmt/doc/rst/source/surface.rst

     |-I|.
 You can recover the |-R| and |-I| you want later by
     using :doc:`grdsample` or :doc:`grdcut` on the output of **surface**.
-    Alternatively, append **r** to have **surface** use the specified **-R** setting exactly as given in the calculations [Default will seek a slightly larger region it that allows for more intermediate steps to ensure better convergence].
+    Alternatively, append **r** to have **surface** use the specified **-R** setting exactly as given in the calculations [Default automatically seeks a slightly larger region if that allows for more intermediate steps to ensure the best possible convergence; the region is then trimmed back to what was requested in |-R| upon output].

 .. _-S: